magicblock-labs/redline/README.md

   - **High Compute Cost**: Stresses the validator with transactions that require significant compute resources.
   - **Read and Write Across Accounts**: Evaluates the performance of simultaneous read and write operations, with multiple transactions using intersecting set of accounts, thus creating lock contention.
   - **Mixed Mode**: Combines multiple transaction types to simulate complex workloads.
+  - **getX** requests: Various account related JSON-RPC requests can be used in addition (or as a standalone benchmark) to the transaction load testing.

 - **Detailed Latency Tracking**: REDLINE provides granular insights into transaction and event confirmation latencies, helping to identify bottlenecks.